Published: March 15, 2017Invest in sustainable projects and earn extra money

 The website is abundanceinvestment.com and it’s free to join as you would expect.
 Once you are a member you can browse current projects and decide whether to invest or not.
 Each project goes through a round of funding which gives you a bit of time to invest.

 Once you’ve bought yourself a debenture you should then get a regular return from it.
 The length of time varies between projects.
-Many of them lasting years and years.
-There is a good calculator on new projects that allows you to see returns.
+Many of them last many years.
+There’s a useful calculator on new projects that allows you to see returns.
 A quick browse of the marketplace is showing the average project is returning 7% per year, a lot better than a savings account!

 It was excellent.
 I’ll go through everything from start to finish.